2023 International Congress on Medieval Studies: Program

 We resume our tradition of in-person Business Meetings at the Congress, with an Open Business Meeting at lunchtime.

-As in 2021 and 2022, the RGME will also hold an online Pre-Congress Business Meeting within the weeks leading up to the Congress, as a way to prepare for the planning onsite at the Congress.
+As in 2021 and 2022, the RGME also held an online Pre-Congress Business Meeting within the weeks leading up to the Congress, as a way to prepare for the planning onsite at the Congress.
 It also gives the opportunity to gather the voices of participants who do not attend the Congress (for example, with interests in other areas) as well as those who do.

 Reception